This article covers:

 A task in project management is an activity / work item that needs to be completed in a set time frame.
 There is generally a set start and end date.
 This is a planned event, typically included as part of the project plan / schedule.
 The roll-up of the individual task time frames will give you the start and end date of a project.

-In PPO, each Task has, among other fields, a Planned Start Date, Planned End Date, Task Type and one responsible person.
-(For detailed information on why only one responsible person is assigned, see the following FAQ).
+In PPO, each Task has, among other fields, a Planned Start Date, Planned End Date, Task Type and the resources responsible.

 Task types